tariqs26/tv-show-search/README.md

 - Asynchronously gathers data using Axios to make API calls to the TVMaze API.
 - Responsive design using media queries and flex-box.
 - Custom loading animation using keyframe's, with the addition of a simulated delay using a custom timeout function.
-- Here is a link to the app: [https://tariqs26.github.io/TV-Show-Search-App/](https://tariqs26.github.io/TV-Show-Search-App/)

 ## Next Steps
 - dynamically load results in the search bar.